Table of Contents

 grib api: this library is needed to read the grib format that is used for reading climatology information in concrete satellite data drivers.

 hdf4: this library is used to read/write files in hdf4 format.
 It is used in some output optional GRASP functions.
 Using a specific compilation (removing these output functions) the code can be run without using these libraries.

-solver : the software package optimized for solving linear systems.
+solver : the software package is optimized for solving linear systems.
 Such solver can significantly improve the performance of GRASP in certain situations since GRASP scientific core performs retrieval sequentially solving a number of linear systems.
-For example, when the multi-pixel retrieval is performed, the GRASP scientific core the solved linear systems, that can be of very large dimension and have pronounced sparse structure.
-The code was adapted and tested for using such libraries as SuperLU, ViennaCL, and MUMPS.
-At the same, the solution of any linear system using GRASP internal routine.
+For example, when the multi-pixel retrieval is performed, the GRASP scientific core solves linear systems that can be of very large dimension and have pronounced sparse structure.
+The code was adapted and tested for using libraries such as SuperLU, ViennaCL, and MUMPS.
+It is applicable for solution of any linear system in the GRASP internal routine.

-GLib: this is GNU C library containing a set of tools for programing in C. Specifically, it is used by yaml settings library (which source code is part of GRASP settings module) helping to read YAML files (using lib yaml dependency) and translate them into C structures.
+GLib: this is the GNU C library that contains a set of tools for programing in C. Specifically, it is used by yaml settings library (which source code is part of GRASP settings module) helping to read YAML files (using lib yaml dependency) and translate them into C structures.
 In that process GLib is used to define internal tree structures.

 lib yaml: this is low level library to parse yaml format files.